 The Art Nouveau guide to Buenos Aires was finished in February, then I jumped back into working for Rick Steves to make some investment capital.
 They were happy to have me return, & I promised myself to make Endless Mile work while having another job.
 Publicity ramped up with big names noticing EM as well as an assignment for Time Out.

-Researching & writing new Endless Miles content while on the road for Rick Steves proved more difficult than I imagined.
-Then why not take time to learn a new skill?
-I’d been so impressed with the Nexus 7 tablet that I had no trouble envisioning EM guides as Android apps.
+Researching & writing new content while on the road for Rick Steves proved more difficult than I imagined.
+So why not take time to learn a new skill?
+I’d been impressed with the Nexus 7 tablet & had no trouble envisioning EM guides as Android apps.
 With a total of five PDF guides complete for Buenos Aires & two for Lisbon, I dove into app design & development.
 Unfortunately, the end of a relationship & a difficult international move meant that my emotional state took priority over Endless Mile for well over a year.
 But before everything ground to a halt, I developed a rough Android app that I was keen on completing… when I could focus again.

 Even though I knew the app would not sell much —times had changed & apps no longer drew much attention— I hate to leave projects unfinished.
 I dusted off those programming skills & finished the Mosteiro dos Jerónimos app.
 The sense of self-satisfaction was worth more than any check from Google.
 Still looks fantastic to this day!

 Guiding tours & very necessary blog redesign took up most of the year, but I finished a mini-version of the Catholic heritage guide… a teaser of things to come.
 All electronic versions of guides were removed from sale permanently.
 Investing extra time to tech & programming updates didn’t fit with the new vision of Endless Mile.